Global Warming Prevention

 Using Renewable Energy: Solar panels installed at Fukusaki Factory and two factories in Indonesia

 We are working to achieve carbon neutrality—net zero CO2 emissions—for the entire Group by FY2050.
-We regard the use of renewable electricity as one of the important approaches to realize a carbon-neutral society, and 1,728 solar panels have been installed on the roof of a new production building completed on the premises of the Fukusaki Factory in September 2021 to generate up to 500 kW of electricity for the building when it is sunny.
+We regard the use of renewable electricity as one of the key approaches to realizing a decarbonized society.
+In September 2021, 1,728 solar panels were installed on the rooftop of a new production building completed at the Fukusaki Factory.
+In addition, 128 more panels were added in August 2024, enabling a total maximum in-house power generation capacity of 560 kW under sunny conditions.
 Moreover, we switched all electricity procured for our head office building to renewable electricity in April 2022.

 Outside Japan, solar panels installed on the roofs of our two factories in Indonesia are in operation.
 Solar power generation commenced at Factory 1 (filling plant) in May 2023 and at Factory 2 (container manufacturing plant) in April 2023.
 A combined total of up to 1,100 kW of electricity is generated at the two factories when it is sunny.